 Students can choose to focus entirely on Japanese language studies, or they can combine language studies with other courses taught in English.
 These are sorted by the faculty offering them.

-4 Japanese credits = 1 UCalgary half course (3 units).
-Most classes are two credits, so two courses will be combined to equal one UCalgary half-course (3 units).
+4 Japanese credits = 1 UCalgary half-course equivalent (3 units).
+Most courses are worth two credits, so when your grades are transferred back to UCalgary, two courses at Soka are combined to equal one UCalgary half-course.

 Course restrictions: graduate level courses are not open for exchange students.
 To take courses in Japanese, N2 proficiency is required.